mariav7/minishell_42project/README.md

 [**Subject PDF**](misc/en.subject.pdf)

-The purpose of Minishell is to create a simple small [shell](https://en.wikipedia.org/wiki/Shell_(computing)) program based on [Bash](https://www.gnu.org/software/bash/manual/html_node/What-is-Bash_003f.html#:~:text=The%20name%20is%20an%20acronym,Labs%20Research%20version%20of%20Unix.).
+The purpose of Minishell is to create a simple small [shell](https://en.wikipedia.org/wiki/Shell_(computing)) program in [C](https://en.cppreference.com/w/c/language) based on [Bash](https://www.gnu.org/software/bash/manual/html_node/What-is-Bash_003f.html#:~:text=The%20name%20is%20an%20acronym,Labs%20Research%20version%20of%20Unix.).

 A shell, in simple terms, is a command-line interface that allows you to interact with your computer's operating system by typing commands in order to tell it what to do.

+---

 ## Supported feautures